jovibor/HexCtrl/README.md

 {
     EHexModifyMode enModifyMode { EHexModifyMode::MODIFY_DEFAULT }; //Modify mode.
     EHexOperMode   enOperMode { };          //Operation mode, used only if enModifyMode == MODIFY_OPERATION.
     std::byte*     pData { };               //Pointer to a data to be set.
-    ULONGLONG   ullDataSize { };            //Size of the data pData is pointing to. std::vector<HEXSPANSTRUCT> vecSpan { }; //Vector of data offsets and sizes. bool        fRedraw { true };           //Redraw HexCtrl's window after data changes?
+    ULONGLONG      ullDataSize { };         //Size of the data pData is pointing to. std::vector<HEXSPANSTRUCT> vecSpan { }; //Vector of data offsets and sizes. bool           fBigEndian { false };    //Treat the data being modified as a big endian, used only in MODIFY_OPERATION mode.
 };
 ```